Monsters' Den: Godfall - The Archery Tree Guide > MGW: Video Game Guides, Cheats, Tips and Tricks

 A look at all of the skills in the archery tree.
 Explains the fundamental ideas of the archery tree, what it offers, and an explanation of the uses of all of the skills in the tree.

 An attack that deals light damage as well as stunning the target.
-This is simplest, most straight forward stun available.
+This is the simplest, most straightforward stun available.
 Use it to stun targets that you can’t allow to take a turn and can’t deal with effectively in another way, such as neophytes and acolytes.
-Keep in mind that the stun can be resisted by some enemies.
+Keep in mind that some enemies can resist the stun.
 This skill will be discussed further when we look at the coup de grace ability.

 Hail of Arrows

 Deals reduced damage to every enemy unit at highly reduced accuracy.
 The hit chance of this ability cannot surpass 75%.
 A solid AoE ability that is very strong when combined with damage buffs.
 When you use this, you’ll want to use the careful aim fighting style to hit the 75% max hit the chance to mark.

 A very niche ability that you’ll probably rarely use.
 It has a net power cost if used on the next turn.
 It acts as a fairly underwhelming damage buff and should only be used with a hail of arrows or other AoE skills.
 Normally, you can get more damage by attacking an enemy rather than wasting a turn on the eagle eye unless the skill you plan to use it with will deal hefty damage.

 Deals increased damage with +50% crit chance and removed 0.2 actions from the target.
 It never misses and can only be used at the melee range.
 This is the only real justification for having an archer in the front rank; however, I don’t believe it’s a big enough justification for doing so.
 Unfortunately, it doesn’t provide enough damage, and the other benefits are too minor to justify the massive downside.